Nick Burd Reflects On Puberty, Prince & Like A Prayer

 by Nick Burd

 Time is weird, but it’s never weirder than when you’re young and can barely imagine what your life will look like the following Thursday.
 And then there are are the late nights when you get to wondering what life will look like in a year, a decade, 50 years.
 Between the ages of zero and 17-ish, it’s all an empty room.
 I think that’s why I fell so in love with music at a young age — I think it’s why many of us do.
 Music puts things in the empty room.
 It makes it liveable.
-When I take stock of it all, there are three albums that stand out because they help me see parts of myself that that I don’t think will never go away.
+When I take stock of it all, there are three albums that stand out because they help me see parts of myself that I don’t think will ever go away.